 - Be able to pass a drug test; and

-- Not be charged with DWI, Assault, or other excludable offense;
+- Not be charged with a DWI, Assault, violent offense, sexual offense, or other excludable offense.

-For misdemeanor offenses, Pretrial Diversion is 12 months in duration.
+Collin County Pretrial Diversion is 12 months in duration for misdemeanors and 24 months for felonies.
 Once an applicant is admitted into PTD, the following standard conditions will generally apply:

-- Pay a $500.00 Pretrial Diversion Fee to the District Attorney;
+- Pay a $500.00 Pretrial Diversion Fee to the Collin County District Attorney;

-- Report once a month to a probation officer;
+- Report once a month to a Collin County probation officer;

 - Pay a supervision fee of $50.00 per month;

-- Abstain from the use of illegal drugs;
+- Abstain from the use of illegal drugs and alcohol;

-- Submit to and pass a drug test;
+- Submit to and pass a drug tests;

 - Perform community service hours;